alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/09/02/post.md

 not start our docker application instances

 5. Start both applications containers with external port mapping as below:
-(assuming application is listening port 80 inside of container)
+(assuming application is listening port 80, change to your own, depending on configuration inside of container)
 ```
 docker run --rm \
     -p 8001:80 \